 Aside from build volume, the type of extruder setup is where the Anycubic Kobra and Vyper differ the most from one another.

 The Kobra features a direct drive extruder – the filament feeds directly in the hot end assembly, pushed and pulled by a straightforward toothed drive gear extruder integrated into the print head.

 Direct extruders add additional mass to the print head, but a shorter filament path allows for better retraction performance, extrusion consistency, and support for trickier flexibles.
 The extra weight the direct systems carry around can affect speed and travel accuracy due to increased wobble and vibrations, but the Kobra’s plastic-heavy casing design keeps things light.

 In our experience, it mitigates the typical downside of a direct extruder well.
 It’s one of the better direct drive extruder implementations we’ve come across for an under $300 printer.

 The Anycubic Vyper employs a Bowden system.
-A dual-geared extruder sits separate from the print head (usually mounted to the frame) and pushes filament through an extended cut of tubing towards the hot end.
+A dual-geared extruder sits separate from the print head (usually mounted to the frame) and pushes the filament through an extended cut of tubing toward the hot end.